 Other VPN advantages: Save money on watching the EC

 Changing your IP address with a VPN can even save you money.
-For instance, there is a Dutch streaming app called NPO Start that allows people in the Netherlands to watch, among other programs, the EC for free.
+For instance, there is a Dutch streaming app called NPO Start that allows people in the Netherlands to watch, among other programs, Euro 2020 for free.
 If you connect to a Dutch VPN server, so can you!
 As you can probably tell by now, using a VPN opens up a host of (unblocking) opportunities.
 But most of all, it will help you watch the EC no matter where you are in the world!

 As mentioned at the start of this article, we greatly recommend ExpressVPN as a VPN to use for unblocking all kinds of streams, including those showing the European Championships.
 ExpressVPN is a lightning fast VPN with great streaming speeds.
-Using a VPN to watch the EC is usually very easy.
+Using a VPN to watch the Euro 2020 is usually very easy.
 Here’s a quick and easy guide that shows you exactly how to do it!

 Step-by-step guide: Watch the EC with a VPN